 5. Ava Lee

 - Average annual income from social media: N/A

 Ava Lee has only been running her Instagram account for a few months, but she’s already experiencing month-over-month revenue growth.
 She started @glowwithava in April 2018 to escape her monotonous and challenging job in a male-dominated profession.
 Quickly, she discovered that she enjoyed her business on Instagram and expanded faster than she had anticipated.

 While Lee would not provide her actual yearly earnings (she’s only been doing this for a year, and the figures range wildly), she makes roughly 75 percent of her money from Instagram-sponsored content, which pays between $200 and $500 per post.
-Lee has also been increasing her YouTube revenue, around $60 in the last two months.
+Lee has also been increasing her YouTube revenue, by around $60 in the last two months.
 Her fiancé has supported the couple as she grows her income and job as a beauty influencer.

 How to Find an Affordable Influencer?